 A grateful Nation honors its fallen fire service heroes at the National Fallen Firefighters Memorial Park located on the campus of the National Fire Academy in Emmitsburg, Maryland.
 The park is located about 90 minutes from Washington, DC, and Baltimore, Maryland.

 At the heart of the park, the National Fallen Firefighters Monument is a striking stone monument encircled by plaques listing the names of all members of the fire service who have died in the line-of-duty since 1981.
 A brick Walk of Honor® connects the National Monument to the historic Memorial Chapel, which houses the National Fallen Firefighters Foundation’s business office.
-At the far end of the park stands the 9/11 Memorial, To Lift A Nation.
-In 2011, a brick plaza and walkway were added in front of the sculpture.
+At the far end of the Memorial Park is the 9/11 Memorial Plaza and To Lift A Nation, a sculpture created by Stan Watts to honor the fire service heroes of September 11, 2001.
+The plaza and walkway in front of the sculpture contains a brick for every firefighter lost during the attack on the World Trade Center, as well as those firefighters who have died of occupational illnesses since that tragic day.

 The National Fallen Firefighters Memorial Park located on the campus of the National Emergency Training Center (NETC) at 16825 South Seton Avenue, Emmitsburg, MD 21727.
 Normal visiting hours are sunrise to sunset daily.

 How to Visit the Memorial: